 John Simm is pretty damn fantastic as the Master, distinct from Derek Jacobi but creepy in his own way, and his Master seems to be modeled after the Joker (chewing even more scenery than Harry Lloyd did as Son of Mine, which is quite the achievement).
-He loves chaos and anarchy and he gets off on killing people, so his scenes tend to be both comical and creepy, as he constantly flips the switch from being a quirky manchild to being a brutal, cold-blooded murderer, showing just how apathetic to everything he really is.
-As a time lord living among humans, he’s a haughty and self-important man, and the only person he even remotely takes seriously is the Doctor.
-The Master and the Doctor’s personal talk over the phone is a fascinating bit of insight into his character – it’s about as serious and earnest as Simm’s Master gets, while still being quite dark and intense.
+He loves chaos and anarchy and he gets off on killing people, so his scenes tend to be both comical and creepy, as he constantly flips the switch from being a quirky manchild to being a brutal, cold-blooded murderer who’s completely apathetic to everyone around him.
+As a time lord living amongst humans, he’s a haughty and self-important man, and the only person he even remotely takes seriously is the Doctor.
+The Master’s personal talk with the Doctor over the phone is a fascinating bit of insight into his character – it’s about as serious and earnest as Simm’s Master gets, while still being quite dark and intense.
 He’s still haunted by the time war he ran from years ago, and still tormented by the drums pounding away in his head.
 For a villain who’s such a twisted monster, and enjoyable precisely because he’s a complete bastard, it’s rather impressive that Russell still manages to make him almost pitiable at times.

-The Master not only loathes the Doctor, he’s also fundamentally opposed to his idealistic, sentimental, nomadic way of life, so he considers Ten’s idea to keep him prisoner and try to reform him to be an insulting, humiliating and degrading form of existence.
+The Master not only loathes the Doctor, he’s also fundamentally opposed to his idealistic, sentimental, nomadic way of life, so he considers Ten’s idea to keep him prisoner onboard the TARDIS so he can try to reform him to be an insulting and degrading form of existence.
 He’s almost glad when Lucy shoots him and spares him from that kind of misery.
 The scene that follows is probably the best example of how much of a twisted, unrepentant bastard John Simm’s Master is.
-The Doctor humiliated him and took away his victory, so he got his revenge by going so far as to let himself die, just because he knew it would hurt the Doctor.
+The Doctor humiliated him and took away his victory at the last moment, so he got his revenge by going so far as to let himself die, just because he knew it would hurt the Doctor.
 Saxon goes out the way he lived: mugging for the camera for all that it’s worth.
-The Master was one hell of a villain for this three-parter, and I’m quite happy to say that we haven’t seen the last of dear old Harry yet.
+The Master was one hell of a good villain for this three-parter, and I’m quite happy to say that we haven’t seen the last of dear old Harry yet.

 “Utopia” has a rather dark, eerie and bleak setting on an empty planet, far far away from home, that immediately sets the tone for this three-parter.
 Remarkably, mankind still exists trillions of years into the future; the future humans have found ways to survive the natural heat death of the universe, but they’re still going extinct like everything else – huddling together for warmth and comfort as stars go out and planets die around them.
 They’ve set up base camp on the last planet in the universe, and they’ve clung to the hope of there being some sort of salvation out there – some new world they can colonize outside the universe.